Pengrui-Han/Pengrui-Han/README.md

 In the past, I have also worked on fair and human-centered AI, NLP, and more.
 You can find more on my [Google Scholar](https://scholar.google.com/citations?user=bSyG8UYAAAAJ&hl=en).

 I'm always open to collaborations.
-Please feel free to email me at barryhan@carleton.edu.
+Please feel free to email me at phan12@illinois.edu.

 [Last Update: 04/15/2025]